 Too often we see startups simply dismiss the idea as impossible.
 However, over the years of working closely with global startups, we’ve learned it can actually be much easier than most startups think.
 Especially if you are operating a company outside of the U.S., you are in a unique position to provide fresh insights that both U.S. and global startups can learn from.

-This is where contributing guests posts and bylined articles come in.
+This is where contributing guest posts and bylined articles come in.
 When your startup doesn’t have any big updates to pitch to the media, contributing content is one of the best ways to still stay in the news and establish you and/or your team as thought leaders in your space.
 There are many key tactics founders can apply to secure guest posts on top websites related to their fields.
 Below are some of these key tactics your startup can use in order to contribute your stories to major media publications.

 1. Do Your Research